Ideal Customer Profiles: What They Are and Why They’re Important

 1) Analyze your current customer base

-If your business already has a solid customer base, it makes sense to start by looking for characteristics they share.
-There’s a good chance that your ideal customers will share similar traits to the ones that are already doing business with you.
+If your business already has a wide range of existing customers, it makes sense to start by looking for characteristics they share.
+There’s a good chance that your preferred client will share similar traits to the ones that are already doing business with you.

 2) Analyze your competition